kstenerud/ubuntu-maintainers-handbook/MergeProposal.md

 Opening a Merge Proposal
 ========================

 When you want to push changes to a package, the first step is to open a merge proposal (MP).
 The merge proposal is where you discuss the reasoning for the proposed change, and where reviewers have the opportunity to comment on it.

+Once the MP is approved, if you have upload rights you can then upload the package via 'dput'.
+If you do not have upload rights, you'll work with a "sponsor" that will do the upload for you.

 ### Prepare a Description

 The description is free-form, but should contain everything you did.
+Let the reviewer know if you'll need sponsorship.
 You should also append the dep8 results.

 Example SRU merge proposal: